devplayer0/fyp/report.md

 Additionally, decoding of some ETM packets (extracted from the TPIU stream) was achieved by referencing the existing sigrok decoder as well as the ETM specification [@etm].
-It was at this point that the lack of support cycle-accurate tracing support was discovered in the ETM-M4.
+It was at this point that the lack of support cycle-accurate tracing support in the ETM-M4 was discovered.
 The decision was made to stop exploring hardware tracing, since cycle accuracy is important to this project.
 It is also likely that a significant amount of further effort would be required to make this work at a level equivalent to gem5's tracing